kcsl/immutability-benchmark/harnesses/ReImInfer-0.1.3/README.md

 ReImInfer is a reference immutability and purity analysis utility.
 This test harness runs ReImInfer over the Immutability Benchmark in a Vagrant virtual machine.

-This test harness runs the OOPSLA 2012 release of ReImInfer.
-Since the official Google Code hosting is no longer available this repository uses an official clone of the tool hosted at: [https://github.com/SoftwareEngineeringToolDemos/FSE-2012-ReImInfer](https://github.com/SoftwareEngineeringToolDemos/FSE-2012-ReImInfer).
+This test harness runs the second release of ReImInfer (version 0.1.3).
+The release is available at: [https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/type-inference/type-inference-0.1.3.zip](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/type-inference/type-inference-0.1.3.zip).
+The project has since migrated to: [https://github.com/proganalysis/type-inference](https://github.com/proganalysis/type-inference).

 ## Setup
 1. Download and install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) for your host machine.